Cutter Offset Compensation

 • If you want to compensate for tool length, you must specify the third axis (Z plane).

 • Cutter offset compensation will occur on all axes specified by the CutterCompensationSetAxes() function or the G44 command even if that axis is not explicitly included in the lead-on move.
+If you do not specify the third axis, cutter offset compensation will be configured for two axes.

 • If you use cutter offset compensation at the same time as corner rounding or cutter radius compensation, then you must use the same axes for those features.
 For more information, see Corner Rounding Functions or Cutter Radius Compensation.